S4F4Y4T/AJAX-Blog/README.md

 ### Built With

-This platform built with php MVC Framework and api.
-Html,css and js for frontend and api implementation
+This project built with my php MVC Framework and api and Html,css and js for frontend

 * [![php][php]][php-url]
+* ![mvc][mvc]
 * ![api][api]
 * ![mysql][mysql]
 * [![JQuery][JQuery.com]][JQuery-url]